 I lived in Albuquerque for five years from March 1998 to September 2003 and reading Anaya’s novel brought back a lot of memories and why I will always have a special place for the Duke City.
 Also, I knew about the desire from various businessman and politicians to make Albuquerque a great city of the Southwestern United States and on the same stage as Phoenix, Las Vegas, and Denver.
 Anaya does a superb job highlighting Albuquerque’s place as the big city in New Mexico, and its rivalry with Santa Fe (I lived there for 4 years).

-Rudolfo Anaya is known for his modern classic, Bless Me Ultima, and rightly so.
+Rudolfo Anaya was known for his modern classic, Bless Me Ultima, and rightly so.
 I would add that Alburquerque is his other influential novel and deserves to be widely read.
-We are in the midst of Latinx Heritage Month and I would highly recommend Albuquerque as a must read.
+We are in the midst of Hispanic Heritage Month and I would highly recommend Albuquerque as a must read.